William Booth Memorial Training College: History and opening

 The college was proposed by William Booth's son Bramwell just after his father William's death, as a tribute to him.
 On 8 July 1929, the college was officially opened by HRH Prince George.
 The foundation stone was laid in 1928 and the college was completed in 1932.

 Renovation

 In 2010, the college went under repair in many areas due to subsidence and the interior was in need of updating.
 By 2012, the renovation was completed and most of the interior was brought up to date.

 The building

 The main building consists of an Assembly hall which is used on Sundays for the main services as well as other events.
 There is a library and a museum which visitors can access.
 The lounge area, known to the residents as The Hub is a single-storey development which links the Assembly hall to the main entrance.
 This provides cadets with a "friendly" free-time space.

-The Canteen area situated in a separate block along with a function room.
+The Canteen area is situated in a separate block.
 Adjacent to the canteen is a function room which is used to host social and fundraising events put on by the college.